christinereyes/liferay-docs/discover/portal/articles/commerce/01-catalog-management/03-options/01-option-templates.markdown

 ## Editing an option template at the product scope

-Once an option template has been assigned to a product, you can make changes to it that only affect that product--other products that assign the same template will not be affected.
+Once an option template has been assigned to a product, you can make changes to it that only affect that product&mdash;other products that assign the same template will not be affected.
 Follow these steps:

 1. Go to the catalog, select the product in question, and open the *Options*